 How to use visual and color accessibility options on your Mac

-If you're color blind or have trouble seeing certain shades mixed with other shades, you can invert colors on your Mac and change other color settings to make text easier to read and buttons easier to see.
+If you're color blind or have trouble seeing certain shades mixed with other shades, you can invert colors on your Mac and change different color settings to make text easier to read and buttons easier to see.

 - How to invert colors